CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 The purpose of this section is to describe how to setup the base install and configure including setting up the kernel, grub and the network for the new system.

-1. Boot up a Live version.
+1. Boot up a Live version from a USB Stick since Funtoo will be installed on the computers harddrive.
 Currently I am using the live version of POP OS.

 2. Bring up a command line and connect to the internet